rockerBOO/awesome-neovim/README.md

 - [norcalli/nvim-base16.lua](https://github.com/norcalli/nvim-base16.lua) - Programmatic lua library for setting base16 themes in Neovim.
 - [rktjmp/lush.nvim](https://github.com/rktjmp/lush.nvim) - Define Neovim themes as a DSL in lua, with real-time feedback.
 - [sunjon/Shade.nvim](https://github.com/sunjon/Shade.nvim) - Shade is a Neovim plugin that dims your inactive windows, making it easier to see the active window at a glance.
+- [winston0410/range-highlight.nvim](https://github.com/winston0410/range-highlight.nvim) - An extremely lightweight plugin (~ 120loc) that hightlights ranges you have entered in commandline.

 ### Note Taking